roataway/infrastructure-data/README.md

 # Overview

-This repository is related to https://github.com/roataway/web-ui and it contains slightly tweaked data extracted from OpenStreetMap.
+This repository is related to https://github.com/roataway/web-ui and it contains information about the transport infrastructure of a city:
+- details about vehicles
+- route-related data (stations, route segments) extracted from OpenStreetMap

 ## The process of obtaining the data